The Temple of Music and Art is located at:

 We have no official “dress code” for attending plays at Arizona Theatre Company.
 Typically, patrons choose dress/casual attire for non-Opening Night performances and formal attire for Opening Nights.
 However, we’d rather have a patron come in jeans and sweatshirt than not come at all out of concern for how they are dressed.

 ATC has joined forces with Pop-Up Tucson’s Chef Riley Chandler and Barrio Bread’s Don Guerra to bring you “Barrio Sandwiches!”
-Throughout the run of Low Down Dirty Blues, the Temple Lounge will open 90 minutes before showtime to serve a wonderful menu of sandwiches, salads, and meat-and-cheese boards, all made with the finest ingredients and served on Barrio Bread.
+Throughout the run of The Diary of Anne Frank, the Temple Lounge will open 90 minutes before showtime to serve a wonderful menu of sandwiches, salads, and meat-and-cheese boards, all made with the finest ingredients and served on Barrio Bread.
 Beer, wine, and other beverages will also be available.
 Click here to read the menu.

 Looking for a more formal dining experience?
 We invite you to visit one of the wonderful restaurants in the downtown area.